JustDavide/JustDavide/README.md

 ## Hi there 👋

-# I'm A Developer currently studying some stuff.
+# I'm A Developer and a Student!

 I'm always learning Java and making new things everyday for myself or for other people